Bishop's Stortford Hockey Club: Senior Section

+The senior section offers a wide range of teams to suit all abilities and competitive aspirations.
+In the 2024-25 season, BSHC fielded 16 senior sides: 7 men’s teams and 9 ladies’ teams competing in the England Hockey East Leagues.This breadth ensures there is a team for every adult player, from elite squads to more social sides.

 The Ladies 1st XI had back to back promotions starting from 2019, where they become champions of both the East League Division 1 South and a year later champions in the East Premier Division.
 This saw the Ladies 1st XI for the first time in club history play in the Vitality Women's Conference East league.

+In the 2022-23 season, the Men's 1st XI achieved a significant milestone by securing promotion from East League Division 1 South to the prestigious East Men's Premier Division for the 2023-24 season.
+This remarkable accomplishment reflects the team's hard work, skill, and determination, positioning them among the elite clubs in the region.

 Junior Section

 The clubs junior hockey caters for children from ages 5 to 18 and provides an opportunity to the local schools in the area, where hockey is not a mainstay of the PE or extra-curricular offer.
 The club also offers to other groups such as a new initiative in partnership with Grove Cottage to offer disability hockey.

 Overall the club has developed a thriving junior section with over 500 members and runs hockey camps throughout the year, such as hockey training programmes with EVO Hockey.

 The junior section recently linked up with investment services group Ravenscroft, who'll be known as the “Ravens”.
 The sponsorship will help provide several hockey programmes for children aged from 5 to 16 in the local community.
 The sponsorship of the Bishop’s Stortford Ravens aims to encourage young players to learn and develop their hockey and team skills through sessions organised in club and community environments, as well as local schools such as The Hertfordshire and Essex High School, Hockerill Anglo-European College, Northgate Primary, Windhill Primary and Fawbert & Barnard Infant’s Primary.